-Ptosis surgery is done as an outpatient procedure in your ophthalmologist’s office.
+Ptosis surgery is usually done as an outpatient procedure, which means you can go home the same day as the surgery.
 A local anesthesia will be used to numb your eye and the area around it.

 Sometimes, the surgeon may only need to make a small adjustment to the lid’s lifting muscle.
 For more severe ptosis, the levator muscle may need to be strengthened and reattached to the eyelid.

 As with any type of surgery, there are possible risks and complications with ptosis repair.
 Your ophthalmologist will discuss these with you.